nitinskunigal/SQL-Data-Warehouse-Project/README.md

 - Do we require full loads or incremental (delta) loads?
 - How large are the typical data extracts?
 Are there any volume constraints?
 - Are there known issues with data quality or completeness?
-- Are there any PII or compliance concerns (e.g., GDPR, HIPAA)?
 - What fields are most critical for business reporting and KPIs?
-- Are there lookup or master tables we need to join for enrichment?
 - How do we validate the correctness of the data post-ingestion?
 - What level of historization is required (if any)?
 - What are the reporting pain points that a data warehouse is expected to solve?